YaronWittenstein/Yaronwittenstein/content/post/vim-emacs-bff/index.md

 ## Short History

 The year was 1976.
-<br/>The two most gigantic text-editors the universe has ever known sprang into existence.
+<br/>The two most gigantic IDEs the universe has ever known sprang into existence.
 Subsequently, one of history's most ruthless wars has started.

 On one side stood vi (succeeded later by vim) -</br> a small and agile text-editor based on modal-editing.